 The only way to find out if Fido is suffering from hypothyroidism is to have your vet run some blood tests.

-Cushing’s Disease is another hormone-related problem which is most likely to affect middle-aged to older dogs.
+Cushing’s Disease (also known as hyperadrenocorticism) is another hormone-related problem which is most likely to affect middle-aged to older dogs.

 This time symptoms are caused by too much of a particular hormone, a steroid hormone called cortisol.